regen-network/regen-ledger/x/data/spec/07_client.md

 ### AnchorByIRI

-The `AnchorByIRI` endpoint allows users to query anchored data by the content hash (i.e. IRI).
+The `AnchorByIRI` endpoint allows users to query a data anchor by the IRI of the data.

 ```bash
 regen.data.v1.Query/AnchorByIRI